Open-Data-Product-Initiative/v4.1/source/index.html.md

     content: The Open Data Product Specification is a vendor-neutral, open-source machine-readable data product metadata model.
 It defines the objects and attributes as well as the structure of digital data products.
 ---

-# OPEN DATA PRODUCT SPECIFICATION 2.1.
+# OPEN DATA PRODUCT SPECIFICATION Dev

 ## Release candidate version